ThierrySquirrel/thierrysquirrel.github.io/README.md

 [中文](./README_zh_CN.md)

 The maintenance model of Java framework:
 - [x] Follow up on emerging technologies
 - [x] An active and stable field of technology
 - [x] Modules waiting for repair
+- [x] License

 # Follow up on emerging technologies:
 Some frameworks will closely monitor the latest technologies released in Java news, such as JDK21.